-Absolute Redirect – Absolute redirects unlink the link to the URL so that it does not appear anymore on the browser’s history.
-This way, you can redirect to a different URL, or to a new page.
+Absolute Redirect – The absolute redirects all leftover links to the brand-new location, which can be seen on your Web browser’s history.
+This allows you to redirect to a new site, or to a fresh page.

 Mixed Redirect – Mixed redirects are a combination of absolute and sub-domain redirects.

-URL Redirect – URL redirects are a kind of sub-domain redirect, where the redirected URL is a new URL that appears directly in the browser’s address bar.
+URL Redirect – URL redirects are a type of sub-domain relocate, where the new URL that appears directly on the browser’s address bar is a URL.

 Meta Refresh – A meta refresh redirects the URL, but uses a refresh token in the URL that tells the browser to visit a new page.

-Meta Refresh Redirects: Meta refresh redirects are placed in the <head> section of your HTML code and instruct the browser to refresh the page after a certain amount of time has elapsed.
-This type of redirect is not commonly used anymore, as it can cause issues with search engines indexing your pages.
+Meta Refresh Redirects: Meta refresh redirects are placed in <meta> element in the head of your code and instruct the browser to refresh the page once a certain time period has elapsed.
+These redirects are not commonly used anymore, as they can cause problems with search engine indexing.